mapping your sacred biography

 In numerology, “11 is also associated with spirituality, creativity, and innovation.” – source

-We have much to be grateful for, and I want to highlight some of my big sources of gratitude now.
+We have much to be grateful for, and I want to highlight some of my significant sources of gratitude now.

 Above all, I’m grateful that the twins’ birth brought two beautiful souls into our family.
-We only thought there was one baby coming, but I will always be grateful that we got two.
+We only thought one baby was coming, but I will always be thankful that we got two.

-There were many angels that helped us to survive life with twins.
+Many angels helped us to survive life with twins.
 The midwife had community connections that brought loving arms into our home to hold the babies so I could take a shower or spend an afternoon with my son.
 She also introduced us to a client of hers who had experienced the loss of a pregnancy, which brought mutual healing when we connected.

 My most deeply affirming moments of gratitude have come when my daughters have reflected the love I’ve tried to give them.
-For her high school psychology class one of my daughters wrote an essay where she told me how grateful she was to have me as a mom, and how she appreciate the ways I had advocated strongly for her and literally kept her alive.
+For her high school psychology class, one of my daughters wrote an essay expressing her gratitude for having me as a mom and for how I had strongly advocated for her and literally kept her alive.
 A few years ago, my other daughter told me she had learned how to make phone calls to her health care providers and to push them to serve her better from listening to me make hundreds of phone calls to her medical providers.
 These are the memories that make my heart swell with appreciation.

-Now my daughters are both attending private colleges and pursing rigorous academic programs — one in nursing, and the other in Chemistry research.
-They’ve made lasting friendships, have found their passions, and have learned to manage the many challenges their illnesses continue to bring while living fulfilling lives.
+Now my daughters are both attending private colleges and pursuing rigorous academic programs — one in nursing, and the other in Chemistry research.
+They’ve made lasting friendships, found their passions, and learned to manage the many challenges their illnesses continue to bring, while living fulfilling lives.
 I would never hope for any child to go through what they did.
-But because they are surviving such horrific illnesses they have immense empathy, and both of my daughters have become staunch advocates for those with disabilities.
+But because they are surviving such horrific illnesses, they have immense empathy, and both of my daughters have become staunch advocates for those with disabilities.
 They have learned how to ask for accommodations and to thrive despite the limitations of their illnesses.
 And they have given back to their communities in manifold ways.

 This second 11-year cycle of mothering my twins was about the hardships of caregiving, the heartbreak of having sick kids, and creatively finding the treatments and resources so that my daughters could thrive.
 It also coincided with my spiritual awakening, and the last eleven years have seen me earn advanced degrees, write and publish two books, create the Sacred Self-Healing Certificate Program, and innovate my offerings to serve those with chronic illness and their caregivers, to teach forgiveness, and to provide Sacred Deathcare services to anyone wanting to approach death from a conscious, loving perspective.

 This 11-year cycle has been the most fruitful time of my life, and also the hardest.
 My spirituality blossomed because I needed it to carry me through difficult times.
-For that I’m also deeply grateful.
+For that, I’m also profoundly grateful.

 The third eleven-year cycle

 Who I am now as a human, mom, and Sacred Healing practitioner has been shaped by the last two 11-year cycles of my life.
-As I begin the third 11-year cycle of mothering my twin daughters I’m offering classes that share my hard-won skills, continuing to write and share the Sacred Self-Healing Method, and looking to the ways I will grow spiritually and creatively.
+As I begin the third 11-year cycle of mothering my twin daughters, I’m offering classes that share my hard-won skills, continuing to write and share the Sacred Self-Healing Method, and looking to the ways I will grow spiritually and creatively.
 I’m thinking about how my consciousness will evolve as I continue to practice forgiveness.
-I’m watching for periods of expansion when my soul takes a giant and sometimes painful leap forward.
+I’m watching for periods of expansion when my soul takes a giant leap, sometimes painful, forward.
 And I’m adoring seeing my daughters come into their own and make their way in the world as caring, intelligent, thoughtful people.
+I offer a specific course on how to map your sacred biography, as I have described in this post.

 Intention